Michael Allagas, et al., v. BP Solar International, Inc., et al.

 Expand/Collapse All

-• A Court authorized a notice because you had a right to know about a Settlement in a class action lawsuit involving BP solar panels and your options, before the Court decided whether to give final approval to the Settlement.
+• The Court authorized the notice because you had a right to know about a Settlement in a class action lawsuit involving BP solar panels and your options, before the Court decided whether to give final approval to the Settlement.
 The Long Form Notice, available for download here, explains the lawsuit, the Settlement, the benefits available, and your legal rights.

 The Honorable Susan Illston of the United States District Court for the Northern District of California is overseeing this case.
 The case is known as Michael Allagas, et al. v.
 BP Solar International, Inc., et al., Case No. 3:14-cv-00560-SI.
 The people who sued are called the Plaintiffs, and the companies they sued are called Defendants.
 The Defendants in this case are: BP Solar International, Inc. and Home Depot U.S.A., Inc.